datafold/data-diff/README.md

 - [**License**](#license)

 ## [WIP] Common use-cases
-_This section may be rephrased or relocated._
+_This section may be rephrased or relocated.
+Leo is in progress and may refactor this into something else.
+Please hold. ☎️_

 * **Verify data migrations.** Verify that all data was copied when doing a critical data migration.
 For example, migrating from Heroku PostgreSQL to Amazon RDS.